OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### Configuration

-We focus on configuration files for Kali Linux.
-Following values were defined:
+We focus on the configuration files for Kali Linux.
+Following values need to be defined:
 - wlan1 - id of the AP network interface (with AP capabilities),
 - wlan0 - id of the target network interface (this can be wired interface or other Wifi card)
 - 10.0.0.0/24 - IP addresses and mask of AP network